Deposed Crown Prince Yi Ji: As Crown Prince

-With an unnamed concubine, Yi Jil had a second daughter, Yi Ah-gi (이아기, 李娥其), in 1618 who was the only surviving child of the crown prince.

-Then when he was 21 years old on 13 May 1618, he was looking a woman to be So-hun (rank junior 5 for Crown Prince's concubine; 소훈, 昭訓) and the chosen was Heo Gyun's daughter and Heo Nanseolheon’s niece, Lady Heo.
-There was no issue within the relationship.
+Then when he was 21 years old on 13 May 1618, he was looking for a woman to be So-hun (rank junior 5 for Crown Prince's concubine; 소훈, 昭訓) and chose Hŏ Kyun's daughter and Heo Nanseolheon's niece, Lady Hŏ.
+There was one daughter named Yi Ah-gi (이아기; 李娥其) who was born in 1618, and was the only surviving child of the crown prince.

 Later life

-Later, on 14 March 1623, when he was 25 years old, Yi ji was deposed from his position as Crown Prince, along with his family and his wife, and was exiled to Ganghwa Island on 23 March.
+Later, on 14 March 1623, when he was 25 years old, Yi Ji was deposed from his position as Crown Prince, along with his family and his wife, and was exiled to Ganghwa Island on 23 March.
 While in exile, the deposed couple fasted or tried to commit suicide by hanging themselves, but failed.
 In the end, about two months later in April (May of the lunar calendar), Yi Ji was digging a tunnel to escape.

-When his wife and him tried to escape the island, they were caught by the royal soldiers.
-His wife committed suicide in June 1623 (lunar calendar May) the third day after her husband was arrested.
-Then on 22 July, a month after his late wife’s death (in Lunar calendar was 25 June), he died from hunger.
+When his wife and he tried to escape the island, they were caught by the royal soldiers.
+His wife committed suicide in June 1623 (lunar calendar May); the third day after her husband was arrested.
+Then on 22 July, a month after his late wife's death (In the Korean calendar (lunar) was 25 June), he died from hunger.